killerducky/killerducky_site/go/how-to-end.md

 But what if White misplays the defense?
 In this case, the invasion succeeds spectacularly and now:

-- Black controls:
+- Black:
-    - 37 empty intersections (shown with △)
+    - 37 points of territory (shown with △)
     - 22 stones
     - 59 points total
-- White controls:
+- White:
-    - 12 empty intersections (shown with ○)
+    - 12 points of territory (shown with ○)
     - 12 stones
     - 7.5 point for komi
     - 21.5 points total